Bam Adebayo: National team career

 Adebayo was cut from the United States national team for the 2019 World Cup, but he was named to their 2020 Olympic team and won a gold medal.
-He had also been considering the Nigerian team for the Olympics.
+After considering the Nigerian team, he was chosen, and committed to play, for the US National team at the 2024 Olympics.
+Team USA would go on to win the gold medal in a rematch against France.